ae-dschorsaanjo/lipu-lili-pi-toki-pona/grammar.md

 These are unforgivable habit that have to end.

-## Using "tawa" like it was in English
+### Using "tawa" like it was in English

 Sometimes we can see sentences like "sina wile moku tawa pilin pona" (you have to eat for feeling good) or "ona li pali tawa kama jo e ijo" (he works for getting something).
 It is __toki pona and not English__.
 Do not do this.
 Just do not.

+It should be obvious that _tawa_ also shall never be used as a _conjuncion_.

 #### Alternatives

 Use a _la_ structure (ona li pali, la ona li ken kama jo e ijo, lon tenpo kama), or use _tan ni:_ (if possible) after the preposition and _a subject_ in the following sentence (sina moku tan ni: sina wile pilin pona).

-## Using "en" and "anu" at the beginning of a sentence
+### Using "en" and "anu" at the beginning of a sentence

 Starting a sentence with _en_ or _anu_ is wrong.
 It is against every rule.